net-daemon/docs/docs/started/hacs.md

 ---
 It is also possible to get applications through [HACS](https://hacs.xyz/).
 This is still early so you will have to get the latest version of HACS and uninstall and install it again if you have already configured through GUI.

-Here is [detailed instructions](https://hacs.xyz/docs/categories/netdaemon_apps) how to enable getting NetDaemon apps through HACS
+Here are [detailed instructions](https://hacs.xyz/docs/categories/netdaemon_apps) on how to enable getting NetDaemon apps through HACS

 ## Contribute own apps through HACS